delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 ---
-title: "Algorithms"
+title: "Algorithms and Data Structures"
 categories:
   - University
 ---

 Normally people will make entire articles out of things like Big O notation, Binary search or other algorithms.
 There simply is no need to blabber on about something when you can convey the same message in a shortened manner, so this is where this article comes into play.

 If you're not interested in a certain algorithm (say for example, Min and Max) then simply skip it!
 Most of the examples given are in Python, but you need not know how Python works to understand the algorithms.
+Note that later in this article some algorithms may be implemented in Java.

+Another very important factor to note here is that these algorithms can be applied in real life by you, not just a computer!

 # What is an algorithm?